-If any of these signs accompany the labor contractions, the baby is on the way and the attending obstetrician or caregiver needs to be notified.
+If any of these signs accompany the labor contractions, the baby is on the way and you should call your doctor or midwife.

 Some mothers feel the need to go through labor without pain medications and that choice is completely up to you as long as the baby is being born vaginally.
 In the case of natural childbirth, you may find relief by walking, shifting position, and breathing through the pain.
 Otherwise, pain medications can be discussed at the hospital to keep you feeling comfortable throughout active labor.

 The way a contraction feels is different for each woman and may feel different from one pregnancy to the next.
 Labor contractions cause discomfort or a dull ache in your back and lower abdomen, along with pressure in the pelvis.
-Some women may also feel pain in their sides and thighs.
+You may also feel pain in your sides and thighs.
 Some women describe contractions as strong menstrual cramps, while others describe them as strong waves that feel like diarrhea cramps.

 False labor can feel much like active labor, especially for a new mother.
 Braxton Hicks contractions can begin in the second trimester.
-These contractions are used to prepare the uterus for actual birth when the time comes.
 Most often, false labor consists of strong Braxton Hicks contractions.
 Think of these as exercises for the uterus.

-When in question, always contact the attending physician about pains and contractions.
+When in question, always contact your doctor or midwife about pains and contractions.
 Having questions answered is often enough to keep a pregnant woman from heading to the hospital way too early.